Repairing Cracks with Spray Foam Insulation

 For surfaces like countertops, tiled walls or anywhere it's impossible to use screws or nails to stabilize movement like this, spray foam insulation can be injected behind the surfaces to hold things in place and prevent future cracking.
-When the foam meets the air it expands very quickly, as it cures it becomes rigid forming a firm support.
+When the foam meets the air it expands very quickly, and as it cures it becomes rigid, forming a firm support.

 Use a spray foam that requires acetone for clean-up, this information will be on the back of the can.
 Don't use water-based foams that call for soap and water to clean up, they are too soft and flexible when they cure and will not stop the crack from coming back.

 Wear latex gloves and safety glasses when spraying the foam to keep it off your skin.
 It will stick to everything and may damage some surfaces, so mask any surrounding areas that may come in contact with it, and have a rag and acetone handy for cleaning up spills.
 Nail polish remover will work for clean-up also if you don't have acetone.
 Be careful when using these solvents, they will remove the finish on many surfaces including furniture, flooring, painted surfaces and possibly the dye in some fabrics.